 Song Of The Weekend: Ray Davies – “I, The Victim”

-Ray can be silly and serious, angry, and happy, hopeful, melancholy, wistful, and optimistic, etc. He can write beautiful ballads and rock with the best of them.
-He is sometimes prone to social commentary but in a clever way that makes you want to pay attention and listen.
+Ray can be silly, serious, angry, happy, hopeful, melancholy, wistful, optimistic, etc. He can write beautiful ballads and rock with the best of them.
+He sometimes makes social commentary, but he does so in a clever way that captures your attention and encourages you to listen.
 What’s even more impressive is that the songs never get stale after repeated listening.
-The Kink’s live recorded album, One For The Road, should be in everyone’s music collection.
+The Kinks’ live recorded album, One For The Road, should be in everyone’s music collection.

 His songs run the whole gamut of human experience and have grown as he has grown.
 I have always appreciated artists who are able to capture the essence of life at any given point in time.
 Ray has been doing this effectively since the early 1960s.
 Sadly, due to the illness of his brother Dave and other complicated personal issues, The Kinks haven’t released an album in quite some time, but Ray has kept busy with his solo work.
 The two original and two retrospective albums created during this period have been nothing short of brilliant.
 Moreover, if you haven’t seen Ray live, I highly recommend it.
 He may not have the same vigor from his youth, but his stage presence is something to behold.

-I’ve chosen the new song from his solo period “I, The Victim” because it portrays Ray Davies at his best.
-Thoughtful and direct lyrics that are supported by “rockin” music and effortless singing.
+I’ve chosen the new song from his solo period, “I, The Victim,” because it portrays Ray Davies at his best.
+It has thoughtful and direct lyrics supported by rockin’ music and effortless singing.

 We live and suffer according to our vision